bediger4000/array-rotation-algorithms/README.md

 Case 1, one or more items haven't been swapped, either to the temporary area, or to their final destination.
+But the temporary area plus the unmoved items can be rotated by some number to get them, and the rest of the temporary area valuse, into their final positions.

+Consider an array `[a, b, c, d, e, f, g, h, i, j]` of length 10, to be rotated 7 to the right.
+After the moving values a, b, c to their final positions, the array (doing this in-place) looks like this:

+    [h, i, j, d, e, f, g, a, b, c]

+Items 'd', 'e' haven't moved, items 'h', 'i', 'j', are in the temp area.
+If we rotate the subarray `[h, i, j, d, e]` by the number of untouched values, we end up with a correctly rotated array.
+Rotating the subarray of elements swapped, but not in their final spots, and the unmoved elements works because the first set of moves always ends putting an element in the last position of the array.
+The unmoved elements new indexes "wrap around" to indexes of elements in the temp area, currently occupied by values not in their ultimate correct position.

 Case 2, all items have been swapped to the temporary sub-array.
+The items might not have been swapped into the correct position in the temporary area.
+Since the algorithm uses the temporary area indexes in order, all the values in it retain the correct rotational positions, and the temporary area can be rotated into the correct position.
+By keeping track of what index in the temporary area (which is k elements long) the last value got placed in, we can calculate by how many to rotate the temp area.